mmtan/IntroProgrammingUsingPython/README.md

 # Introduction to Programming using Python
-This [website](https://mmtan.github.io/IntroProgrammingUsingPython/) contains all the quizzes, exams, and lab assignments used in the course Introduction to Programming using Python.
+This [website](https://mmtan.github.io/IntroProgrammingUsingPython/) contains all lectures, labs and recordings used in the course Introduction to Programming using Python.

 **These documents are not to be sold, published, or distributed without the author's consent.**